I was Plutonium Paint’s brand ambassador. I wascompensated for my work, but the opinions in this post are 100% my own.

 What do you do when your new storage containers are way too plain for your artsy craft room?
 You spray paint, of course!
 I gave a set of storage boxes a makeover fit for a colorful work space with Plutonium Paint in bright, happy colors.

 I found these white storage boxes for a fantastic sale price and grabbed a few up for extra craft room storage.
 If I was smart, I would have grabbed way more than four boxes.
 Live and learn.
 The plain white boxes were not going to cut it in my colorful craft room, so I also picked out five colors of Plutonium to liven them up.
 From left to right, the colors I chose are: LaLa, Purple Haze, Aloha, Zen, and Vegas (the same color as my work table).

 I tried really hard not to over think this project, so played around with techniques and color mixing to cover the boxes in paint.

 I was just so excited that the weather was finally nice enough for outdoor spray painting that I played around for almost an hour!

 Since Plutonium dries so quickly, I was able to bring them in almost immediately after I finished painting them.
 Isn’t that a big improvement over those plain white boxes!

 When I got inside, I got out a white paint pen and started doodling on each of the lids.
 I wanted them to have a relaxed, artsy look since they will be out in the open in my craft space.
-I might add more doodles or embellishments as I use them, so these drawings are just a start.
+Down the line, I might add more doodles or embellishments as I use them, so these drawings are just a start.